Measures of physical mixing evaluate the economic mobility of the typical individual: Mixing in a simple model of an economy

 An extensive study for the eigenvalues of RGBM was done by~\cite{LiuSerota2017}.
-The authors showed that the second largest eigenvalue is simply $-\tau$ and, therefore, that the relaxation time will exist only when $\tau > 0$ and it will be equal to $1/\tau$.
-The interpretation behind this result is fairly intuitive -- in an economy in which reallocation from the rich to the poor is stronger, mixing is faster.
+The authors showed that the second largest eigenvalue is simply $-\tau$ and, therefore, that the relaxation time will exist only when $\tau > 0$ and it will be equal to $1/\tau$.\footnote{As demonstrated in~\cite{LiuSerota2017}, the relaxation to the stationary distribution can indeed be influenced by the initial conditions.
+However, in the long run, the relaxation time emerges as a fundamental property of the system, being solely dependent on the second largest eigenvalue, and thus remains invariant to the choice of initial conditions.} The interpretation behind this result is fairly intuitive -- in an economy in which reallocation from the rich to the poor is stronger, mixing is faster.
 On the other hand, as the reallocation rate approaches zero, relaxation times get longer, and mobility, as defined by the concept of mixing lower.
 As the model becomes non-stationary for reallocation rates that are equal or less then $0$, the possibility for mixing in the economy disappears.
 Then, the relaxation time is infinite.
 We point out that while $\tau <0$ implies no mixing, that does not mean that the standard mobility measures will also indicate no mobility.
 In fact, for any positive fluctuation amplitude $\sigma$, there will be randomness in the system.
-This randomness may drive changes in the observed wealth rankings, and as a result the standard measures may display a certain degree of mobility.
+This randomness may drive changes in the observed wealth, and as a result the standard measures may display a certain degree of mobility.